EricThomson/ctdai/docs/week1.md

 - Use OpenAI’s API to send prompts and interpret responses
 - Apply basic prompt engineering principles to improve model output
 - Build a basic chatbot interface using an LLM
-- Understand what LangChain is and how it interfaces with LLMs
+- Understand what LangChain is and how it interfaces with LLMs (abstraction layer to interface with multiple LLMs)
 - Run and query a local LLM using Ollama

 ## Resources